Mattaus-Isenberg/code401javadatastructures/code401challenges/linkedlistREADME.md

 insertAfter(value, newValue) -> Adds a node with newValue as its value after the node containing value as its data.

+kthFromEnd(int k) -> Takes an int as location k from end and returns the nodes data from the node at that index.

 ![LinkedList Board](assets/ll-Board.jpeg)

 ![LinkedList Algorithm](assets/ll-algorithm.jpg)